-If you feel a lump in your breast, do not panic.
-Most lumps are not breast cancer, but something less serious, like a benign breast condition (more on benign breast conditions).
+If you feel a lump in your breast, try not to panic or worry.
+Most lumps are not breast cancer, but something less serious, such as a benign breast condition.

 Learn more about benign breast conditions.

-Liquid leaking from your nipple (nipple discharge) can be troubling, but it is rarely a sign of breast cancer.
+Liquid leaking from your nipple (nipple discharge) can be troubling, but it's rarely a sign of breast cancer.
 Discharge can be your body's natural reaction when the nipple is squeezed.
-However, the following may be signs of a more serious condition, such as breast cancer:

-Nipple discharge can also be caused by an infection or other condition that needs medical treatment.
-For these reasons, if you have any nipple discharge, see your health care provider.
+Nipple discharge can also be caused by an infection or other condition that needs treatment.

 Pain in your breasts may be related to your menstrual period.
-However, if the pain does not go away, don't ignore it.
-Although pain is rarely a sign of breast cancer, it is best to see your provider.
+However, if the pain doesn't go away, don't ignore it.
+Although pain is rarely a sign of breast cancer, it’s best to see a provider to be sure.

 Learn more about the warning signs of breast cancer.